minhok1/technical-interview-prep/Approaches.md

 - Array.push(value), Array.pop(value), shift(value) and unshift() -> all in-place
 - Array.sort() is in-place, but only for string.
 Use sort((a, b) => a-b) for integers
-- Hoisting means that all the variable and function declarations (but not initialization with a value) are moved up
+- Hoisting means that all the "var" variables (but not const and let) and function declarations (but not initialization with a value) are moved up
 - let test1 = 'hello'; let test2 = test1; test2 = 'new' only changes test2 but not test1.
 That's because we make a copy of the value for test2.
 - But for objects, it's different. variables store the location of the object, so changing something in one variable will also make the same change in another variable that stores it.
 - == only compares values but === also compares the type.
 - var is global/function scope, let and const are function/block scope
 - Implicit type coercion: 24 + "hello" = "24hello", "5" - 3 = 2, falsey/truthy value coercion, (A || B) returns A if A is truthy and B if not, (A && B) returns B if both are truthy and else whichever's falsey
 - Immediately invoked function runs as soon as it's defined: (function(){//do something})()
-- "this" refers to the object that the function is a DIRECT property of.
+- "this" refers to the object that the function is a DIRECT property of (AT THE TIME OF ITS CALLING).
 If there is none, it will return the global object.
+But when the function is defined using arrow function, "this" refers to the parent scope.
 - Object.call(function) allows to call function as if it's a method of that object.
+Object.apply() works the same way except it requires an array parameter.
 - If you return a function in a function, you can "curry" it like this: func1(1)(2)
 - Returning a function in a function allows the other parts of the outer function to only run once.
 That's because the lexical scope of a function forms closures, meaning that the variables in that particular INSTANCE of the invoked function is made available.